dustywhite7/Econ8320/SlidesCode/11 - NLP.md

 !python -m spacy download en_core_web_sm
 ```

 A corpus is the body of knowledge that our NLP library (`spacy`) needs in order to be able to process the english language.
 We will use the smallest english corpus for now.

+The `web` part means that it was trained on web content, and will perform best when applied to similar material.

 ---